anaghapk2000/Spam-Classifier/README.md

 # My-Knowledge
-Web Scraping flipcart website using python for scraping laptop details and store data into a SQLite database
+Web Scraping flipcart website using python.
+Scraping laptop details and stored scraped data into a SQLite database